DigitalPhonetics/IMS-Toucan/README.md

 In the directory called *Utility* there is a file called *file_lists.py*.
 In this file you should write a function that returns a list of all the absolute paths to each of the audio files in your dataset as strings.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
 In there, make a copy of any existing pipeline that has MelGAN in its name.
 We will use this as reference and only make the necessary changes to use the new dataset.
 Import the function you have just written as *get_file_list*.
 Now look out for a variable called *model_save_dir*.
 This is the default directory that checkpoints will be saved into, unless you specify another one when calling the training script.
 Change it to whatever you like.

 Now you need to add your newly created pipeline to the pipeline dictionary in the file *run_training_pipeline.py* in the top level of the toolkit.
 In this file, import the *run* function from the pipeline you just created and give it a speaking name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
 And just like that you're done.

-#### Build a TransformerTTS Pipeline
+#### Build a Tacotron2 Pipeline

 In the directory called *Utility* there is a file called *path_to_transcript_dicts.py*.
 In this file you should write a function that returns a dictionary that has all the absolute paths to each of the audio files in your dataset as strings as the keys and the textual transcriptions of the corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has TransformerTTS in its name.
+In there, make a copy of any existing pipeline that has Tacotron2 in its name.
 If your dataset is single-speaker, choose any that is not LibriTTS.
 If your dataset is multi-speaker, choose the one for LibriTTS as your template.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
 Import the function you have just written as *build_path_to_transcript_dict*.
 Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
 So find the variable *cache_dir* and adapt it to your needs.
 The same goes for the variable *save_dir*, which